 The interviewer wants to assess your ability to communicate with different stakeholders throughout a project.
 Your answer should match the earlier question of who is a stakeholder.

 Tip #1: Explain how you value the role of each stakeholder.

 Tip #2: Demonstrate your process for maintaining effective communication with each stakeholder.

 “All stakeholders are important – no matter how minor or major their role is.
-Even small time stakeholders exhibit the potential to quickly rise up and become hefty investors.
+Even small-time stakeholders exhibit the potential to rise quickly and become hefty investors.
 And if they lag behind schedule, it will affect your overall critical path.

 That is primarily why every stakeholder involved in a project must be kept in the loop through a streamlined communication process.
 As a project manager, you have to be proactive and ensure every stakeholder is part of the project no matter what, through a different channel of communication – direct and indirect.

 When formulating your project communication strategy – it is vital to have two plans.
-One plan should just be a simple overview of the communications strategies you are going to use and the other one should be a more comprehensive and in-depth communication plan.
+One plan should just be a simple overview of the communications strategies you will use, and the other should be a more comprehensive and in-depth communication plan.

 You have to create your communications plan in tandem with your entire team – and not just individually.
 Concentrate your plan on the needs of the stakeholders.
-And remember, your communications will evolve prior to the projects, its start and throughout its launch, progress and completion.”
+And remember, your communications will evolve before the project, its start, and throughout its launch, progress and completion.”